-The Amazon Lily plant, whiter than snow outside the greenhouse window are the five petals of the “eucharist lily” the Eucharis grandiflora [YOU-kar-is gran-di-FLO-ra].
+The Amazon Lily plant, whiter than the snow outside the greenhouse window, are the five petals of the “eucharist lily,” the Eucharis grandiflora [YOU-kar-is gran-di-FLO-ra].

-The Amazon lily are monocotyledonous, bulbous plants originating from the rainforest of the South American Andes of Peru and Colombia.
+The Eucharis plant is a monocotyledonous, bulbous plant from the rainforest of the South American Andes of Peru and Colombia.

-This so-called “hothouse bulbous plant,” has large glossy leaves, deep green foliage, with ribbings similar to those of the familiar plantain-lily found in gardens.
+This so-called “hothouse bulbous plant” has large glossy leaves and deep green foliage, with ribbings similar to those of the familiar plantain lily found in gardens.

-There are about 10 species of plant belonging to Amaryllidaceae (amaryllis family) and they all bear fragrant star-shaped snowy-white flowers that resemble narcissus.
+There are about 10 species of plant belonging to Amaryllidaceae (amaryllis family), and they all bear fragrant star-shaped snowy-white flowers that resemble narcissus.